-- Link with Related Results: TG5 is considered the key actor for R1, R2 and R3 or at least parts of them are integrated in the educational system of the European countries Value/Reach during/by project end: The Ministry of Education from each participating country (overall at least 12) as well as the 3 identified committees/subcommittees of European Parlia - Value/Reach within 5 years after project end.
-Overall the Ministries of Educations from almost all EU Member States are expected to endorse R1.
-R2 and R3 and integrate at least parts of them in their educational systems with the support also of the European Parliament and their related committees. - Significance: TOS expects to advance effective policies that deal with hot and emerging European societal issues such as migration, tolerance and understanding of ethnocultural and linguistic diversity, international solidarity and glob inequality, disability, hate speech, polarisation and extremisms, ethnicity/race, religion and gender. - · TG6: Political parties and especially their youth branches - Link with Related Results: TG6 is considered the key actor for R1, R2 and R3 or at least parts of them to be integrated as national policies and legislative documents
+Value/Reach during/by project end: The Ministry of Education from each participating country (overall at least 2) as well as the 3 identified committees/subcommittees of European Parlia Value/Reach within 5 years after project end: Overall the Ministries of Educations from almost all EU Member States are expected to endorse R1.
+R2 and R3 and integrate at least parts of them in their educational systems with the support also of the European Parliament and their related committees.
+Significance: TG5 expects to advance effective policies that deal with hot and emerging European societal issues such as migration, tolerance and understanding of ethnocultural and linguistic diversity, international solidarity and glob inequality, disability, hate speech, polarisation and extremisms, ethnicity/race, religion and gender.
+Link with Related Results: TG6 is considered the key actor for R1, R2 and R3 or at least parts of them to be integrated as national policies and legislative documents.
+Value/Racch during/by project end: On average 5 such youth branches of political parties per participating country (overall at least 60).